-On this page you will find students' responsibilities as they pertain to government loans.
-For more general scholarships and awards responsibilities, please also refer to the Regulations & Responsibilities section found under McGill Scholarships & Aid.
+On this page, you will find students' responsibilities as they pertain to government loans.
+For more general scholarships and awards responsibilities, please also refer to the Regulations & Responsibilities section found under McGill Scholarships and Student Aid.

 It is a student’s responsibility to: